IFC-Canada Climate Change Program

 The project must:

-IFC does not lend directly to micro, small, and medium enterprises or individual entrepreneurs, but many of our investment clients are financial intermediaries that on-lend to smaller businesses.
+IFC does not lend directly to micro, small, and medium enterprises or individual entrepreneurs, but many of their investment clients are financial intermediaries that on-lend to smaller businesses.

 CAD 285,720,000 for concessional investments and CAD 5,830,000 to fund advisory services and technical assistance projects